Chapter 26

 Discourse

 The great earth is heavy; all the light myriad beings grow upon its surface, and it is the root of all.
-The sea is still; all the restless hundred rivers flow into it, and it is the lord of all waters.
+The sea is still; all the restless hundred rivers flow into it, and it is the master of all waters.
 A person who is light and frivolous cannot bear responsibility.
 A person who is restless and agitated cannot endure for long.
 Only one who is grave and composed can bear heavy burdens and reach far destinations.
-Therefore the Sage travels all day without clinging to stillness for its own sake — he moves through the world, yet never parts from his wagon and provisions, never daring to take himself lightly.
+Therefore the Sage travels all day without clinging to stillness for its own sake — he moves through the world, yet never strays from his supply wagon, never daring to treat himself lightly.
 Though he be honored as the Son of Heaven, possessing all within the four seas, enjoying the utmost splendor the human world can offer — he not only regards these things as what he has always had; he looks upon them as one would a worn-out shoe.
 Transcendent, dwelling beyond the world, his heart utterly unmoved, he is not drawn along by outward splendor.
-How then is it that those of the utmost nobility — lords of ten thousand chariots, the proverbial "sons of a family worth a thousand in gold" — if we take this to mean only the sovereign of a great state, then everyone apart from the sovereign need not cherish their person?
-They lightly cast aside their person, abandoning themselves to passions and desires, soaring and fluttering in agitation, until they lose the root and lose the lord.
+How then is it that those of the utmost nobility — lords of ten thousand chariots, the proverbial "sons of a family worth a thousand in gold" — if we take this to mean only the sovereign of a great state, then must everyone apart from the sovereign not cherish their person?
+They lightly cast aside their person, abandoning themselves to passions and desires, soaring and fluttering in agitation, until they lose the root and lose the master.
 How truly lamentable.